Mayor seeks information following vandalism at Wayne Park

-A grill was removed from the ground and one picnic table was damaged at Wayne Park as a result of vandalism Mayor Danny Grace said occurred on two different days over the past week.
+A grill was removed from the ground and one picnic table was damaged at the park, Mayor Danny Grace said.
+The incidents occurred on two different days over the past week.

 “We don’t have any leads on anything just yet, but we’ll find out.
 It’ll come to light eventually,” Grace said.
 “I’d say this occurrence is more random than anything because we’ve never had any problems at all down at the park.”